Harpacochampsa: Taxonomy

 Although many of Harpacochampsas gavialoid features were already recognized during the initial description, they were first thought to have been the result of convergent evolution.
 Instead, it was originally classified as a member of Crocodylidae.
 However, given the sparse material and uncertain internal relationships within Eusuchia, including the position of Tomistoma, the authors were hesitant to specify its exact placement with certainty.
 Two possible hypotheses were suggested, one placing Harpacochampsa closer to crocodylines and osteolaemines, while the other put forth a possible relationship to a monophyletic grouping of Cenozoic Australian crocodiles, named Mekosuchinae two years later.

-However the taxon's inclusion within Mekosuchinae has since then been questioned by various authors and its exacact position has become controversial.
+However the taxon's inclusion within Mekosuchinae has since then been questioned by various authors and its exact position has become controversial.
 Works that conclude that Harpacochampsa was closest to true crocodiles of the subfamily Crocodylinae include papers published by Megirian, Salisbury and Willis, including the type description of Kambara implexidens.
 Another publication that recovered Harpacochampsa as neither being a mekosuchine nor a gavialoid is Ristevski et al. (2021).
 This paper described Gunggamarandu from the Pliocene to Pleistocene of Queensland as the first undisputed tomistomine of Australia.
 Although this confirms the presence of tomistines in Australia, Harpacochampsa itself was not found to be part of the group and instead recovered as one of the basalmost crocodyloids.
 Additionally, Ristevski and colleagues did not find tomistomines and gavialoids to form a clade with one another as some other analysis do.

 In 2001 Christopher Brochu argued against the work of Megirian et al. (1991) and Salisbury and Willis (1996), finding the taxon's placement within Mekosuchinae likely based on his own examinations of the material.
 Brochu did however note the unique morphology of Harpacochampsa, which at the time was the only known longirostrine genus in a family of species with either broad and flat or raised skulls.
 A second longirostrine mekosuchine would eventually be described in 2016 in the form of Ultrastenos, however phylogenetic analysis conducted at the time found that the inclusion of Harpacochampsa in the family does cause noise in the resulting phylogeny.

 Lastly, although the gavialoid affinities of Harpacochampsa have traditionally been dismissed, some research still suggest that the taxon is best placed within Gavialoidea alongside tomistomines as a basal grade within the clade.
 Below is a cladogram from a 2018 tip dating study by Lee & Yates simultaneously using morphological, molecular (DNA sequencing), and stratigraphic (fossil age) data that shows Harpacochampsa as a gavialid: